Painted Desk That Is Perfect For A First Apartment

 How to seal your painted desk

-Once paint is dry, I usually wait a few hours or overnight.
-With a sponge brush I paint in the same direction that I painted the dek in.
+Once the paint is dry, I usually wait a few hours or overnight.
+With a sponge brush, I paint in the same direction that I painted the deck in.
 Two coats will ensure that you seal every surface.
-Wait for this to dry and you are all set.
+Wait for this to dry, and you are all set.

 (adsbygoogle = window.adsbygoogle || []).push({});